Tom Mulcahy: Inter-county

 Mulcahy first came to prominence on the inter-county scene as a member of the Cork minor hurling team in 1941.
 He won a Munster medal that year following a 4–6 to 3–3 defeat of Tipperary.
 He later lined out in an All-Ireland decider against Kilkenny.
 A 5–2 to 2–2 score line gave Cork the victory and gave Mulcahy an All-Ireland Minor Hurling Championship medal.

 Two years later in 1943, Mulcahy took over as first-choice goalkeeper with the Cork senior team.
 A 2–13 to 3–8 defeat of Waterford that year gave him his first Munster medal.
 He later lined out in his first All-Ireland decider with Antrim becoming the first Ulster side to qualify for a final.
-Unfortunately, the occasion got to the Glensmen as Cork built up an unassailable 3–11 to 0–2 half-time lead.
-The final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland titles while it also gave Mulcahy a first All-Ireland medal.
+Cork built up an unassailable 3–11 to 0–2 half-time lead over Antrim, and the final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland titles and gave Mulcahy a first All-Ireland medal.

-In 1944 Cork were attempting to capture a fourth All-Ireland title in-a-row.
+In 1944, Cork were attempting to capture a fourth All-Ireland title in-a-row.
 No team in the history of the hurling championship had won more than three consecutive titles.
 The year got off to a good start when Cork defeated Limerick by 4–6 to 3–6 after a replay to give Mulcahy a second Munster medal.
 For the third time in four years Cork faced Dublin in an All-Ireland decider.
 Joe Kelly was the hero of the day and he contributed greatly to Cork's 2–13 to 1–2 victory.
 It was a second All-Ireland medal for Mulcahy.